 - Discuss this scenario with your manager so that they are made aware of it.

-- Review your idle timecards daily — or weekly — to mark them as Not Idle and enter a description of your work during that time.
+- Review your idle timecards periodically to mark them as Not Idle and enter a description of your work during that time.